-- Demonstrates conventions of standard English grammar and usage when writing and speaking. - Demonstrates grade level standard capitalization, punctuation, and spelling when writing.
+- Demonstrates conventions of standard English grammar and usage when writing. - Demonstrates the appropriate use of capitalization and punctuation when writing. - Applies grade level words and spelling patterns when writing.

 Speaking & Listening

 Takes part in conversations about grade level topics and texts.